oracle/terraform-provider-oci/website/docs/r/golden_gate_database_registration.html.markdown

 * `freeform_tags` - (Optional) (Updatable) A simple key-value pair that is applied without any predefined name, type, or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `ip_address` - (Optional) The private IP address in the customer's VCN of the customer's endpoint, typically a database.
 * `key_id` - (Optional) Refers to the customer's master key OCID.
 If provided, it references a key to manage secrets.
 Customers must add policies to permit GoldenGate to use this key.
 * `password` - (Required) (Updatable) The password Oracle GoldenGate uses to connect the associated system of the given technology.
 It must conform to the specific security requirements including length, case sensitivity, and so on.
+Deprecated: This field is deprecated and replaced by "passwordSecretId".
+This field will be removed after February 15 2026.
 * `secret_compartment_id` - (Optional) The OCID of the compartment where the GoldenGate Secret will be created.
 If provided, it references a key to manage secrets.
 Customers must add policies to permit GoldenGate to use this key.
 * `session_mode` - (Optional) (Updatable) The mode of the database connection session to be established by the data client.
 'REDIRECT' - for a RAC database, 'DIRECT' - for a non-RAC database.
 Connection to a RAC database involves a redirection received from the SCAN listeners to the database node to connect to.
 By default the mode would be DIRECT.
 * `subnet_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the target subnet of the dedicated connection.
 * `username` - (Required) (Updatable) The username Oracle GoldenGate uses to connect the associated system of the given technology.
 This username must already exist and be available by the system/application to be connected to and must conform to the case sensitivty requirments defined in it.
 * `vault_id` - (Optional) Refers to the customer's vault OCID.
 If provided, it references a vault where GoldenGate can manage secrets.
 Customers must add policies to permit GoldenGate to manage secrets contained within this vault.
 * `wallet` - (Optional) (Updatable) The wallet contents Oracle GoldenGate uses to make connections to a database.
 This attribute is expected to be base64 encoded.
+Deprecated: This field is deprecated and replaced by "walletSecretId".
+This field will be removed after February 15 2026.

 ** IMPORTANT **